CRISPR: Purify Genomic Loci

 Compared to conventional methods for genomic purification, CRISPR-based purification methods are more straightforward and enable direct identification of molecules associated with a genomic region of interest in vivo.

-Browse, sort, or search the tables below for CRISPR plasmids to help purify genomic loci.
+Browse, sort, or search the tables below for CRISPR plasmids designed for the purification of genomic loci.
+To learn more about purification using CRISPR and other CRISPR topics, read our CRISPR Guide.

 Mammalian